-(Pre-OT, PT, and PA students)
+(OT, PT, and PA students and alumni)

-"Direct patient care" (most applicable to pre-physician assistant students) is also exactly what it sounds like: whether in a paid or voluntary capacity, you are literally providing patient healthcare of some kind.
-Pre-PA students, read the section pertaining to patient care on the HPPLC PA page.
+Direct patient care (most applicable to pre-physician assistant) is also exactly what it sounds like: whether in a paid or voluntary capacity, you are literally providing patient healthcare of some kind.
+PA pre-applicants should read the Direct Patient Care section linked from the HPPLC PA page.